Parameter-Efficient Subspace Optimization for LLM Fine-Tuning

 \subsection{Multi-Epoch Low-Rank Analysis}

-To demonstrate the effectiveness of subspace exploration, we extend T5-base fine-tuning on SST-2 from one epoch (Section~\ref{subsec:nlu_tasks}) to four.
-This longer schedule enables more thorough exploration and reduces the intrinsic low-rank bottleneck.
-As shown in Table~\ref{tab:epoch_results}, \texttt{PESO-LoRA-R} with $r=2$ consistently outperforms standard LoRA even at higher ranks ($r=4,8$), showing that it overcomes the low-rank limitation, achieves full-parameter optimality, and delivers stronger performance even under highly restricted memory budgets.
+To highlight the effect of subspace exploration, we extend T5-base fine-tuning on SST-2 from one epoch (Section~\ref{subsec:nlu_tasks}) to four.
+The longer schedule allows more thorough exploration and mitigates the intrinsic low-rank bottleneck.
+As shown in Table~\ref{tab:epoch_results}, \texttt{PESO-LoRA-R} with $r=2$ consistently outperforms standard LoRA even with larger ranks ($r=4,8$), indicating that it alleviates the low-rank limitation and achieves stronger performance under tightly restricted memory budgets.